lizbethrobledo/lizbethrobledo.github.io/README.md

       <h5>Brought you by Erica, Victoria, and William, June 30, 2023</h5>
       <div class="fakeimg" style="height:200px;">Image</div>
       <h4>Erica: </h4>
+            <p>1.
+Strict but if the majority of the class all agrees on some minor changes, she will take into account the feedback and see what she can do. </p>
       <h4>Victoria: </h4>
       <h4>William: </h4>
     </div>